top of page

 It's still about the Temple.

-We, however, live in 21st-century Western civilization, and our economic well-being is influenced more by international politics than by the condition of the soil in the backyard.
+We, however, live in 21st-century Western civilization.
 How, then, are you and I to interpret the relevance of this promise of restoration to our lives?

 The Heart of a Man - the Temple of God

 Poets and songwriters speak of the heart as the center of a person's thoughts and emotions, especially love, compassion, or loyalty.
-The Bible refers to the heart as the center of hidden emotional-intellectual-moral activity.
+The Bible refers to the heart as the center of a man's spiritual-emotional-intellectual-moral activity.

 "Man looks at the outward appearance," says Samuel, "but the lord looks at the heart."
 1 Samuel 16:7